sybrew/the-seo-framework/readme.txt

 	* TODO Resolved an issue where the canonical URL placeholder wasn't populated for Quick Edit (post and term).
 	* Resolved an issue where the Classic Editor's Primary Term selection label's cursor wasn't a pointer in WP 6.5 and later.
 	* Resolved an issue where horizontal scrolling bars would appear when the inputted title is wider than the screen when measured from the container.
 	* Resolved a long-standing regression where WordPress 5.3 changed the checkbox mark from a colorable item to an immutable image, so it was no longer green or red colored for The SEO Framework's default and warned settings, respectively.
-Thanks to this fix, Firefox is now also fully supported (it doesn't natively support checkbox colors), although it might be more demanding of your computer to render the checkboxes.
+Thanks to this fix, Firefox is now also fully supported (it doesn't natively support checkbox colors), although it might be more demanding of your device to render the checkboxes.
 		* It took so long because we needed esoteric CSS that glitches when its container animates, namely, `mix-blend-mode`.
 We found a workaround with some trial and error.

 **For translators:**